ZackGabri/discord-rpc/README.md

 # Discord RPC

+Please note that this project is just a pet project, i started it to learn more about the Rust programming language

 This program will allow you to customize the Discord Rich Presence as you wish!, its still in the early stages so if you encounter any issues please feel free to open an issue or even a pull request!